Yichen-Z/CIS536/readme.txt

         PyCharm: https://www.jetbrains.com/pycharm/

     1) HOME & FILE paths:
         a) Create a directory.
-Place the Wikipedia text file you wish to use in it.
+Place the Wikipedia text files you wish to use in it.
         b) Update HOME variable on line 28 to this directory's path.
         c) Update the string in FILE on line 29 to the name of the text file